softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/02-networking/README.md

 - What are static routes?
 - What is MPLS?
 - What is ASN?
+- What is a DNS?
+What are the different record types?
+- Where does the name Route53 come from?
 - Why would you want to use OpenVPN on AWS?
 - How do you add OpenVPN on AWS?
 - More details about why you would want to do a transit VPC?
 How is Transit VPC used to connect to other cloud providers.